AshKyd/briscycle/site/brisbane-city/east-brisbane-bikeway/index.md

 ---
-title: Easy Brisbane Bikeway (Lytton Road to Norman Park)
+title: East Brisbane Bikeway (Lytton Road to Norman Park)
+shortTitle: East Brisbane Bikeway
 description: The Lytton Road bikeway takes you most of the way from Kangaroo Point to Norman Park, eventually connecting up to the CBD via the KP Bridge.
 layout: page
 related: brisbane